jimhigson/oboe.js/writing/main/2_Introduction.md

 Staying fast on a fallible network
 ----------------------------------

-The reliability of networks that REST operates over varies widely.
+REST operates over networks whose reliability varies widely.
+On unreliable networks connections are abruptly dropped and in my opinion existing http clients handle unexpected terminations suboptimally.
-Considering the worst case we see mobile networks in marginal signal over which it is common for ongoing downloads to be abruptly disconnected.
-Existing http clients handle this kind of unexpected termination poorly.
-Consider the everyday situation of somebody using a smartphone browser to check their email.
-The use of Webmail necessitates that the communication in made via REST rather than a mail specific protocol such as IMAP.
-Mobile data coverage is less than network operators claim [@BBC3g] so while travelling the signal can be expected to be lost and reestablished many times.
-Whilst not strictly forbidding their inspection, the web developer's standard AJAX toolkit are structured in such a way as to encourage the developer to consider partially successful messages as wholly unsuccessful.
-For example, the popular AJAX library jQuery automatically parses complete JSON or XML responses before handing back to the application.
-But on failure there is no attempt to parse or deliver the partial response.
-To programmers who know where to look the partial responses are retrievable as raw text but handling them is a special case, bringing-your-own-parser affair.
+Consider the everyday situation of a person using a smartphone browser to check their email.
+Mobile data coverage is often weak outside of major cities [@opensignal] so while travelling the signal will be lost and reestablished many times.
+The web developer's standard AJAX toolkit is structured in a way that encourages early terminated connections to be considered as wholly unsuccessful rather than as partially successful.
+For example, the popular AJAX library jQuery automatically parses JSON or XML responses before passing back to the application but given an early disconnection there is no attempt to hand over the partial response.
+To the programmer who knows where to look the partial responses are extractable as raw text but handling them involves writing a special case and is difficult because standard parsers are not amenable to incomplete markup.
 Because of this difficulty I can only find examples of partial messages being dropped without inspection.
-In practice this means that for the user checking her email, even if 90% of her inbox had been retrieved she will be shown nothing.
-When the network is available again the application will have to download from scratch, including the 90% which it already fetched.
+For the user checking her email, even if 90% of her inbox had been retrieved before her phone signal was lost, the web application will behave as if it received none and show her nothing.
+Later, when the network is available again the inbox will be downloaded from scratch, including the 90% which previously delivered.
 I see much potential for improvement here.

-Not every message, incomplete, is useful.
-Whilst of course a generic REST client cannot understand the semantics of specific messages fully enough to decide if a partially downloaded message is useful, I propose it would be an improvement if the content from incomplete responses could be handled using much the same programming as for complete responses.
+I propose moving away from this polarised view of successful/unsuccessful requests to one in which identifiable parts of a message are recognised as interesting in themselves, regardless of what follows, and these parts are handed back to the application as streaming occurs.
 This follows naturally from a conceptualisation of the http response as a progressive stream of many small parts; as each part arrives it should be possible to use it without knowing if the next will be delivered successfully.
-This style of programming encourages thinking in terms of optimistic locking.
-Upon each partial delivery there is an implicit assumption that it may be acted on straight away and the next will also be successful.
-In cases where this assumption fails the application should be notified so that some rollback may be performed.
+Should an early disconnection occur, the content delivered up to that point will have already been handled so no special case is required to salvage it.
+In most cases the only recovery necessary will be to make a new request for just the part that was missed.
+This approach is not incompatible with a problem domain where the usefulness of an earlier part is dependent on the correct delivery of the whole providing optimistic locking is used.
+In this case earlier parts may be used immediately but their effect rolled back should a notification of failure be received.

 Agile methodologies, frequent deployments, and compatibility today with versions tomorrow
 -----------------------------------------------------------------------------------------